Lezeko/fivem-docker-server/README.md

 How to install this Docker Container

 1. Clone this Github repo.
-2. Install and run database container.
+2. Install and run database (in container?) and create qbcore table.
 3. Run that command
 ```bash
 docker run -d \